spot_img

 So I forget how young I am sometimes.
 And I forget how long I’ve been around, but yeah, thank you.
 Thank you for having me on.
 It’s been a [00:42:00] blast.

-The following episode is brought to you by SRO Motorsports America and their partners at AWS, CrowdStrike, Fanatec, Pirelli, and the Skip Barber Racing School.
+Crew Chief Eric: The following episode is brought to you by SRO Motorsports America and their partners at AWS, CrowdStrike, Fanatec, Pirelli, and the Skip Barber Racing School.
 Be sure to follow all the racing action by visiting www. sro motorsports. com Or take a shortcut to GT America dot U S and be sure to follow them on social at GT underscore America on Twitter and Instagram at SRO GT America on Facebook and catch live coverage of the races on their YouTube channel at GT world.

-We hope you enjoyed another awesome episode of Break Fix Podcast brought to you by Gran Touring Motorsports.
-If you’d like to be a guest on the show or get involved, be sure to follow us on all social media platforms at Gran Touring Motorsports.
+We hope you enjoyed another awesome episode of Break Fix Podcast brought to you by Grand Touring Motorsports.
+If you’d like to be a guest on the show or get involved, be sure to follow us on all social media platforms at Grand Touring Motorsports.
 And if you’d like to learn more about the content of this episode, be sure to check out the follow on article at gtmotorsports.

 org.
 [00:43:00] We remain a commercial free and no annual fees organization through our sponsors, but also through the generous support of our fans, families, and friends through Patreon.
 For as little as 2.
 50 a month, you can get access to more behind the scenes action, additional Pit Stop minisodes, and other VIP goodies, as well as keeping our team of creators Fed on their strict diet of fig Newtons, gummy bears, and monster.